venkyy009/keylogger009/README.md

 # keylogger009
-A keylogger tool that captures the keys when pressed
+A keylogger tool that captures the keys automatically  when pressed it store the all the key logs in a file

 # Python Educational Keylogger